 Be sure to get plenty of extra rest before and during your trip and be aware that traveling by air increases your risk of blood clots.
 It is important to stand and stretch every 1-2 hours.
 Booking an aisle seat will help allow you to do this more comfortably.
 Always wear your seat belt while seated in case of turbulence and remember to stay hydrated by drinking plenty of water.

 Similar to air travel, extended road trips will also require you to stop and stretch every 2-3 hours to reduce the risk of developing blood clots.
-Also wear your seat belt and bring extra fluids to drink.
+Also wear your seat belt and bring along a cooler for water and healthy snacks for the trip.

 Ideally, vaccines should be given before you become pregnant, however your doctor can discuss with you the risks of a disease vs. the risk of each vaccine required.